methodphoto/themincricketclub/2011/broadway-and-horton.md

 game: Broadway and Horton v The Min
 location: The Pound
 date: 07/07/2011
 report: The Min batted first and made 187 all out in 39.4 overs.
-Broadway and Horton replied with 156 all out
+Broadway and Horton replied with 156 all out in 35 overs
 result:  The Min won by 31 runs
 next: kilmington-and-stourton
 parent: 2011 Fixtures